Table of Contents

-We’ll explain how to make the most of what may be your most important productivity tool: your calendar.
+We’ll explain how to make the most of what may be your most important productivity tool in 2020: your calendar.

 By tracking your hours and measuring the value of your work time — your free time — and your personal time — you’ll always know exactly how much income your time is worth.
 You can then make the most of your working hours while enjoying the free time and the personal time that surround them.

 Let’s start by calculating the financial value of your time.
 Financial value is going to require a bit of math.

 In theory, calculating how much your time is worth should be reasonably straightforward.
 If you earn $50,000 a year, for example, you’re making $4,167 every month.
 There are four weeks in a month, which means that each week is worth $1041.75.
 There are five days a week, so each day is worth $208.35.

 Because there are eight hours in a workday, each hour is worth $26.04.
 In practice, that sounds good.
 But in reality, it’s not quite as simple as that.